lightvector/KataGo/python/selfplay/consecutive/README.md

 ## How to run

 Just run the `./nohuploop.sh` script and you can close the terminal - it will run in the background.
 You can `tail -f log_all.txt` to check how it's going at any point in time and `cat gatekeeper.txt` to see the score of the latest test.
 The old selfplays will be stored in `selfplay_old` so if you want to train a larger model in the future you should train on these.

+## Backing up logs

+Moving the files with `mv` won't work since the script will still write to the same physical address on the disk.
+But you can `cp` the file to another location and empty the current one.